Anxiety and Family Constellations

 Anxiety may develop through many psychological, biological, relational, environmental, and nervous system factors.

-Family Constellations offers another lens for understanding how trauma, exclusion, unconscious loyalty, emotional entanglement, and unresolved family experiences may continue influencing anxiety and emotional distress.
+Family Constellations offers another lens for understanding how trauma, exclusion, interruption, unconscious loyalty, family dynamics, and unresolved experiences may continue influencing anxiety and emotional distress.

 Explore Further